 Although it may seem complex, such hashes are extremely easy to decipher with various online tools (try it yourself!).
 That’s why, before an email is sent, each hash is encrypted with a so-called private key.
-For each selector you use, you can have a separate private key, even if you send all emails from the same domain.
-This can mean one key for marketing emails, another for transactional emails and a third for emails sent to vendors.
+You can have a separate private key for each selector you use, even if you send all emails from the same domain.
+This can mean one key for marketing emails, another for transactional emails, and a third for emails sent to vendors.
 Using different private keys is important for security reasons.

 Once everything is set up, the email is sent!